Uber joins forces with global public transport association

 Uber, currently valued at $69 billion, has been testing a more collaborative approach to regulators under its new CEO Dara Khosrowshahi in a shift away from a more aggressive culture under former CEO Travis Kalanick.

-“One of the big emphases that Dara has made ... is that we want to be better partners for the cities we operate in,” Salzberg said.
+“One of the big emphases that Dara has made ... is that we want to be better partners for the cities we operate in,” Salzberg said, acknowledging that Monday’s announcement was part of the company’s effort to improve relationships with local authorities.

-Uber said it would work on a series of training sessions with UITP aimed at connecting people better with public transport.
+Uber said it would work on a series of training sessions with UITP starting with the so-called first and last mile issue of public transport to connect people better at the start or end of their journeys.

-Alain Flausch, secretary general of UITP, said Uber’s decision to join the association was a sign that the company wanted a better relationship with regulators.
+Alain Flausch, Secretary General of UITP, said Uber joining the association was a sign that the company wanted to have a better relationship with regulators.

+“They are kind of saying to every politician: ‘We are joining the community and we want to help in the new ecosystem’,” Flausch told Reuters.

 Flausch said he had told members of UITP that he would check the company stuck to its promises.

 “It’s a work in progress and having Uber join is a good sign.
-Of course they keep their business model but ... they need to be a bit more flexible and open to talking,” he told Reuters.
+Of course they keep their business model but ... they need to be a bit more flexible and open to talking.”

-However, Larry Hanley, president of the Amalgamated Transit Union (ATU), which represents public transit employees in the United States and Canada, said Uber should start being a better partner to the cities it operates in by “paying a living wage to their drivers who call those cities home.”

-“Public transportation should serve the public good, and until Uber demonstrates that they meet that standard they have no business being a part of the International Association of Public Transport,” Hanley said.